dl-solarity/circom-lib/README.md

 │   └── mask - "Mask generation functions implementation"
 ├── utils
-│   ├── aliascheck — "Check the number fits the scalar field size" │   └── compconstant — "Compare a number with a template parameter in a binary form" ├── main - "Main components for testing purposes"
+│   ├── aliascheck — "Check the number fits the scalar field size" │   ├── compconstant — "Compare a number with a template parameter in a binary form"
+|   └── switcher - "Select between two options"
+├── main - "Main components for testing purposes"
 └── mock - "Mocks (logs) for testing purposes"
 ```